Yet when they are of an age to creep out of their lodgings and jet it about the streets – why, then their poor mother knows nothing.

 There I spend my time dreaming of the days when I kept wild company, and flew fire-hot across the rooves of the citie in search of mischief.
 I see no need to feign penitence, as some do when they write of their younger selves.

-I shall therefore keep my account well-hid from the eyes of kits.
+I shall therefore keep my account well-hid from the eyes of my kits.

 Though, now I think on it, few ever learnt to read, and they that did lacked the wit to read anything other than a lewd ballad left lying in Paws Yard, or a libel they found in the gutter.

-How is it that kits can be as fool as their sires even though they never knew them?
+How is it that kits can be as fool as their sires even though they never know them?

 To begin.
 I was born, as all know, in Titchfield.

-My mother was a barn queen of good report among her naybors [neighbours].
+My mother was a barn queen of good report among her neighbours.
 Her brother (my uncle) was in the service of the Earl of Southampton.
 It was he who found me a place in our Earl’s household and taught me my letters.
 He took delight in my skollership.